instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

 > Navigating between pages with and without a running experiment in them should increment the `exposures` metric correctly.

 ### SSR Performance
-In SSR, the performance impact of Instant Bandit is essentially 0, aside from a round-trip to Redis to fetch a user's session.
+In SSR, the performance impact of Instant Bandit is essentially 0, aside from a round-trip to Redis to fetch a visitor's session.

 Cumulative layout shift is non-existent, and the `InstantBandit` component will render immediately, given a populated `site` prop.